phoebeykq/6m-software-1.1-sd-intro/assignment-Phoebe-ans.md

 5. What is the code you use to keep the blue box within the purple?
 ```
-change the CSS width for .child selector from this:
+change the CSS width property for the .child class from this:
 ```
 ```
 .child {